Healthcare Datasets

 Helping Medical Research:

 By studying healthcare datasets, medical researchers can look at how cancer patients are treated and how they recover.
 They can find the treatments that work best in the real world.
-For example, by looking at tumor samples in biobanks and patient treatment histories, researchers can learn how specific mutations and cancer proteins react to different treatments.
+For example, by looking at tumor samples in biobanks, researchers often analyze gene expression and use datasets related to specific tumor types and gene profiles to understand cancer progression, as well as how specific mutations and cancer proteins react to different treatments.
 This data-driven approach helps find trends that lead to better patient outcomes.

 Better Diagnosis and Treatment: